kennethreitz/maya/README.rst

 - Support for human slang, both import and export (e.g. `an hour ago`).
 - Datetimes can very easily be generated, with our without tzinfo attached.
 - This library is based around epoch time, but dates before Jan 1 1970 are indeed supported, via negative integers.
-- Don't panic, and always carry a towel.
+- Maya never panics, and always carrys a towel.

 ☤ Installing Maya
 -----------------